caiks/WBOT02/README.md

 TODO -

+For scale 0.177, interesting parts of faces are sometimes not covered by the model very well because they are off-hotspot so have weak representations.

 29 has highest growth rate so far, multiplier at 1.83 similar to bucketed models 21 - 24

 29 vs 30 - bucketed vs fixed  - multiplier lower and growth higher.
 Growth is consistently high in remaining models.
 Have some browser screenshots of 30